watameln/creator-docs/content/en-us/education/collaboration/collaborating-in-roblox-landing-page.md

 <h4>Collaboration Guidelines</h4>

-Provide students a resource so they can help others and independently resolve conflict.
+Provide students with a resource so they can help others and independently resolve conflict.

 <a